ml-archive/nodes-php-assets/README.md

 [![Fork repository on GitHub](https://img.shields.io/github/forks/nodes-php/assets.svg?style=social&label=Fork)](https://github.com/nodes-php/assets/network)

 ## Introduction

 One thing we at [Nodes](http://nodesagency.com) have been missing in [Laravel](http://laravel.com/docs) is a fast easy file storage integration system.

-The Storage facade made it easier, but we still need the option to upload from differente formats and store to a very specific folder structure, retrieve a path and be able to create urls to serve api and sites
+The `Storage` facade made it easier, but we still need the option to upload from differente formats and store to a very specific folder structure, retrieve a path and be able to create urls to serve api and sites.

-## Installation
+## 📦 Installation

 To install this package you will need: